Master of Nursing (Clinical Leadership) - Western Sydney University

 05. How much is the tuition fee and how should I pay it?

-The programme tuition fee is HK$12,390 per 10 credit points that is to be paid on a unit basis.
-In general, the tuition fee would be due six to eight weeks prior to unit commencement.
+The programme tuition fee is HK$12,700 per 10 credit points that is to be paid on a subject basis.
+In general, the tuition fee would be due six to eight weeks prior to subject commencement.
 Except for the first instalment that is to be paid by a crossed cheque, the tuition fee can also be paid by ATM, Internet Banking, Credit Card or PPS.

 06. When and how will I know my application result?

-All applicants will be informed of their application results by mail/e-mail, normally within one month after the applications.
+All applicants will be informed of their application results by e-mail, normally within one month after the applications.
 Successful applicants will then be invited for in-person registration to confirm the enrolment.

 (III) Study Mode (80-credit-point pathway)